Tag: hospital

 Safety First, Old-Style

-I was telling you earlier that the Road Safety slogan in days of yore was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Will SHOW Friends How They Actually Drive Very Well When They’re Drunk, Thank You Very Much and this was proven half true one night when I told Tabs ‘Listen, I think you’ve had a few too many and the best thing to do is to let ME drive.’
+I was telling you earlier that the Road Safety slogan in the Vrystaat in days of yore was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk, Because Then Friends Will SHOW Friends How They Actually Drive Very Well When They’re Drunk, Thank You Very Much, and this was proven half true one night when I told Tabs, ‘Listen, I think you’ve had a few too many and the best thing to do is to let ME drive.’

 It was all Bess Reitz’s fault.
 She was buggering off to America and insisted we drink beer at the Holiday Inn . .

-It was OK though, the cops wouldn’t catch as us we had a lookout in the tree on the pavement outside the garage in the form of John.
-Where a normal person would climb up a tree till the branches started thinning, John climbed up into the twigs till his head popped out from the very top and kept a 360° lookout shouting ‘Where are the coppers!?’ and ‘The coast is clear!’ and ‘Ahoy!’
+It was OK though, the cops wouldn’t catch us as a lookout was posted in the tree on the pavement outside Dr Reitz’s old surgery next door in the form of accomplished gymnast and ceiling beam swinger John Venning.
+Where a normal person would climb up a tree till the branches started thinning, John climbed up into the twigs, then the leaves, till his head, shoulders and belly button popped out from the very top.
+From this crow’s nest vantage point he kept a 360° lookout shouting, ‘Where are the coppers!?’ and ‘The coast is clear!’ and ‘Ahoy!’ and ‘The gendarmes are coming!’ and other helpful stuff.

 Now it was true I had been with Tabs all night drinking and he could have said the same of me, but it was me talking, making my sensible suggestion.
-And anyway Pierre agreed with me and said he’d fetch me from Gailian after I’d delivered Tabbo safely home.
+And anyway Pierre agreed with me, and volunteered to follow us and bring me home safely from Gailian after I’d delivered Tabbo safely home.
+We were all about safety, see.

-– and Bessie would have vouched for my condition –
+– and Bessie would have vouched that I was in showroom condition –

 Tabs was perfectly rational and amenable to my eminently sensible suggestion.
-‘Tell you what,’ he said, ‘I’ll drive to the top of forty two second hill and then you can drive.’
-I was perfectly rational and amenable to that suggestion and we set off down Warden Street.
+‘Tell you what,’ he said, ‘I’ll drive to the top of forty two second hill and then you can drive.
+I want to show you what my SSS can do.’
+I was perfectly rational and amenable to that suggestion, and so we set off down Warden Street.

 At 190mph.

 Tabbo had a green two-door Datsun SSS 1800 (Geoff Leslie had famously called his red Datsun 1600 his ‘Triple Ess Ess Ess’) and that thing fucked off went fast.
 We touched the tar twice on the way down Warden street and flew up 42nd Hill at a hell of a rate of knots.
-I was highly relieved when Tabs pulled over as promised and I took over, proceeding at a more sedate pace.
+By slamming into 4th gear halfway up Tabs kept our speed up, slacking off only to about 189mph.
+I was highly relieved when Tabs pulled over as promised and I took over, proceeding at a much more sedate pace.

 Soon after, I turned sedately into Gailian and the road took a sharp left and I didn’t.
-Changing down into second I let out the clutch but I hadn’t taken my foot off the gas, so we leapt forward into the only deep ditch in the veld for miles around.
-Tabbo bit a huge chunk out of the dashboard.
-I was OK as the steering wheel stopped me from doing the same.
+Changing down into second I let out the clutch but I hadn’t taken my foot off the gas, so we leapt forward into the only deep ditch in the flat vlakte veld for miles around.
+Tabbo irresponsibly bit a huge chunk out of the dashboard.
+I thoughtfully didn’t, as the steering wheel stopped me from doing the same.
 Seatbelts hadn’t been invented yet.
 Or more accurately, the wearing of seatbelts hadn’t been invented yet *.
 OK, the wearing of seatbelts hadn’t yet become popular.
+OKAY!
+We weren’t forced by law to wear seatbelts yet.

-As it turned out, speed hadn’t been the problem after all – it was the sudden stop that dented Tabbo.
+As it turned out, speed hadn’t been the problem after all – it was the sudden stop that dented Tabbo and made him bleed untidily in the SSS.

-Fortunately for us, Pierre was right behind us and took us to hospital where the local vet stitched up Tabbo’s lip and he ended up looking quite handsome after that.
+Fortunately for us, Pierre was right behind and ambulanced us to hospital where the local vet stitched up Tabbo’s lip and he ended up looking quite handsome after that.
 As the doc said Vasbyt Tebs, he said ‘Hit it Doc!’ but gripped my hand tightly as he said it.
-It was True Valour in the face of adversity.
+It was True Valour in the face of Adversity, and a movie or documentary could be / should be made.